In short, CollabPay automates the process of calculating and paying your product creators their cut of sales.

 CollabPay strictly only calculates and initiates the payment on behalf of the store owner.

 This works by using a feature from PayPal called PayPal Payouts.
-It allows a business PayPal account to be connected to an app, so the app can make payments on their behalf and send mass payments.
+It allows a business PayPal account to be connected to an app, so the app can make payments on its behalf and send mass payments.

-Using PayPal Payouts will also incur a $0.25 fee for each payout.
 These are PayPal fees, and CollabPay is not in control of this.
 Every payment processor in the world has a transaction fee, so this is unavoidable.

 Using manual payouts